kitnil/awesome/README.md

 - [XiaomiADBFastbootTools](https://github.com/Szaki/XiaomiADBFastbootTools) - A simple tool for managing Xiaomi devices on desktop using ADB and Fastboot
 - [Unciv](https://github.com/yairm210/Unciv) - Open-source Android/Desktop remake of Civ V
 - [fenix](https://github.com/mozilla-mobile/fenix) - Firefox for Android
-- [press](https://github.com/saket/press) - A cross-platform markdown editor written in Kotlin Multiplatform (work in progress)
+- [press](https://github.com/saket/press) - Cross-platform markdown editor written in Kotlin Multiplatform (work in progress)
 - [StfalconImageViewer](https://github.com/stfalcon-studio/StfalconImageViewer) - A simple and customizable Android full-screen image viewer with shared image transition support, "pinch to zoom" and "swipe to dismiss" gestures
 - [chucker](https://github.com/ChuckerTeam/chucker) - 🔎 An HTTP inspector for Android & OkHTTP (like Charles but on device) - More Chucker than Chuck
 - [adb-event-mirror](https://github.com/JakeWharton/adb-event-mirror) - Mirror the touch/key/button events of one device onto one or more other devices in real-time